At a Glance

 - Task 1: In the screener question you mentioned you were [insert specific example].
 Please take a moment to tell us about [insert specific example].

-- Avoiding leading questions
+- Avoiding leading questions.

-- Use “why” and “how” questions
+- Use “why” and “how” questions.

-- If you need to emphasize something in a question or task, try these shortcuts to format emphasis like bolding or italicizing
+- If you need to emphasize something in a question or task, try these shortcuts to format emphasis like bolding or italicizing.

-Find more information here.
+Find more information about writing great tasks here.

 The videos are easily the most fun part of gathering human insights.
 But watching every single video can be time-consuming and your entire team may not have the bandwidth to comb through each and every one.